ArnaudFavier/Peterbook/README.md

-# SocialNetwork
+# Peterbook
-A little Social Network named Peterbook develop in PHP.
+A little social network named Peterbook developed in PHP with CodeIgniter for the english course.

-##Functionalities
+## Functionalities
 - Member area (subscription, sign in) -> just users and no admin
 - Profile picture and humor message
 - Each member have a wall, to write a post on it